 - Obtained complete summary judgment in favor of new employer and its employee where former employer claimed tortious interference with contract and breach of a post-employment restrictive covenant, respectively.

-- Obtained temporary restraining order and permanent injunction against company’s former employee to prevent disclosure of confidential information and trade secrets.
+- Obtained numerous temporary restraining orders and permanent injunctions against clients' former employees to prevent disclosure of confidential information and trade secrets.

 - Following a two-day evidentiary hearing, fully defeated former employer’s attempt to obtain any injunctive relief against individuals and their new, competing business.

-- Favorable, early resolution of numerous complaints and lawsuits against employers for discrimination, retaliation, and alleged violations of the FMLA, FLSA, and other state and federal statutes.
+- Favorable, early resolutions of numerous complaints and lawsuits against employers for discrimination, retaliation, and alleged violations of the Family and Medical Leave Act, Federal Labor Standards Act, and other state and federal statutes.

-- Obtained prompt dismissal of numerous complaints filed by former and current employees with the EEOC, TWC, and other agencies.
+- Obtained prompt dismissal of numerous complaints filed by former and current employees with the Equal Employment Opportunity Commission, Texas Workforce Commission, Department of Justice, Department of Labor, and other federal, state, and local agencies.

 Sean received his bachelor’s degree, magna cum laude, in Political Science and Business from Baylor University and was chosen as a member of Phi Beta Kappa.
 Sean received his law degree from Baylor Law School, where he was inducted into the Order of Barristers and the Harvey M. Richey Moot Court Society.